 So how do you transition what you've saved into an income-generating retirement portfolio that has the potential to last as long as you do?

-Here are three steps to consider to help you do just that.
+Here is a two-step plan to help you do just that:

-We believe that most investors should strive to cover essential expenses with guaranteed income sources such as Social Security, pensions, and certain annuities.
+We believe that most investors should strive to cover essential expenses like food, health care, and housing with lifetime, guaranteed income sources.
 Because Social Security and pensions aren’t always enough, many people may need to purchase an annuity.
-Income annuities are one of the other ways to generate lifetime income.
+Income annuities are one of the key ways to generate lifetime income.

 |How to fund an annuity: a hierarchy|

-Be choosy, too: some annuities have high embedded fees, so you want to look for a low-cost annuity from a well-established and financially strong company.
+Be choosy, too.
+Some annuities have high embedded fees, so you’ll want to look for a low-cost annuity from a well-established and financially strong company.
 “Do a quality check,” says Roy Benjamin, vice president and actuary at Fidelity.
 “Consider the issuing insurance company.
 Ask yourself: Is the company in strong and stable financial health?”

 |Withdrawals from an investment portfolio: a hierarchy|

-You may also take withdrawals from more than one type of account at the same time to strategically manage the impact on your taxable income, and potentially avoid being pushed into a higher marginal income tax bracket (see tax rate table above).
+You may also take withdrawals from more than one type of account at the same time to strategically manage the impact on your taxable income and potentially avoid being pushed into a higher marginal income tax bracket (see table right).
 For instance, you may want to consider withdrawing an amount from tax-deferred retirement accounts, taxed as ordinary income, up to the next tax bracket.
-Then, if you need more income, consider withdrawing from a taxable or tax-free account, because it isn’t taxed as ordinary income, and won’t move you into a higher bracket.
+Then, if you need more income, consider withdrawing from a taxable or tax-free account, because it isn’t taxed as ordinary income and won’t move you into a higher bracket.

-- Develop and explore income strategies with the Fidelity Income Strategy EvaluatorSM 4 (login required.)
+- Develop and explore income strategies with the Fidelity Income Strategy Evaluator®3 (login required).

 - Learn more about investing for income in the Fidelity Guide to Retirement Income Investing.